anvaka/ngraph.hde/demo/README.md

 This should render a simple graph and you can do some basic layout.
 You can drop `.dot` files into it to load new graphs.

-From this point - you are free to modify the project as you wish.

 ### Compiles and minifies for production
 ```